 Warming up a domain resembles warming up an email address.
 Yet, a newly registered domain warm-up takes way longer than that of any mailbox.
 Don’t worry though.
 The steps you should take to warm up your domain before cold outreach are pretty similar to the ones you go through with a new email address.

-I’ll walk you through them in this blog post, but you also have another option: to warm up your email domain automatically with Woodpecker Warm-up & Recovery
+I’ll walk you through them in this blog post, but you also have another option: you can warm up your email domain automatically with the warm-up add-on.

 How to warm up a new domain